 The nose was gorgeous - pears and apples with strong floral and rich malo elements, all set on a underlying tone of well-integrated reduction.
 On the palate, the wine was so smooth (no hardness at all!) and complex.
 The wife described it as being very balanced and complete.
 I loved the texture.
 Deceivingly light when first opened (to the point that AC thought it might have been a Chablis), but the texture kept buidling as the night progressed.
 Air also revealed the more citrusy side of this wine, lovely spice, and a light stoniness.
 The finish was long, driven by fruit and acidity.
 Superb really and I would definitely like to revisit this in a good couple of years.

 Wow.
 This guy shed its youthfulness within the hour after it went into the decanter.
 Evolved several times over the next two into a real treat.
 Dark fruit, cedar, leather, lavender.
 Scent geek stuff.
 Silky tannic grip emerged to frame dark fruit, tobacco/mint, a l’il spice box.
 This producer delivers every time for me.
 Quickly becoming my go to Bordeaux house.
-Awesome again. — 6 months ago
+Awesome again. — a year ago